 Our solution requires high-volume transaction processing at low cost, as well as maintaining data integrity over time and across parties involved.
 Immutability and alteration records should be enforced by an independent process: the consensus mechanism.
 Additionally, it does not require the execution of any programmatic function at the miner level, avoiding execution costs in transaction fees.
 Lastly in BSV there’s the 'first-seen rule' which means that miners will not accept a double-spend before block publication even for a higher fee if a miner receives a transaction, they verify it is correct, then accept it as valid.
 This means they will not accept a double-spend of the same input.
 Then add the transaction in the mempool.
 It may appear in the next block, or the block after.
 For these reasons, we decided to implement the solution using Bitcoin SV, benefiting from its scalability, low cost, and data integrity provided by PoW.

 7. Privacy Considerations

+THIS SECTION IS NOT NORMATIVE

 One of the main features of this DID method is to enhance the revocation process to be immediate for the verifier, the issuer and the subject.
 The verification process is independent of the issuer and does not necessarily require a trusted service provider.
 This means that no single entity can track the holder’s usage of their credentials.
 The request of the status check on a specific credential is intentionally made without providing context to the blockchain network (blockchain nodes) and completely independently from the Issuer.
 Even when a single blockchain node is queried, the node would not be able to link the query to a credential or to a credential holder.
 This enhanced in privacy would not be possible with traditional approaches.

-References and Reading Material